pourmalek/CovidVisualizedCountry/20210903/readme.md

 Data as of August 30, 2021
 Note: Output from PHAC McMaster model.
 Model considers impact of vaccination and increased transmissibility of VOCs (including Delta), refer to annex for detailed assumptions on modelling.

+.

+CSV files containing outputs of PHAC-McMaster model mentioned in “Public Health Agency of Canada.
+Update on COVID-19 in Canada: Epidemiology and Modelling, September 3, 2021.” could not be located on the Internet.
+Therefore, the graph on Page 6, titled “Longer range forecast still showing strong resurgence trajectory, but strengthening measures to reduce spread could slow acceleration” for the national level was [digitized](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210903/code/PHAC/PHAC-McMaster%20model%2020210903%20dig.xlsx).

 <br/><br/>

 ****